fmager/real-time/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 A weird form of array is the jagged array.
 A 2D matrix can't simply be expressed as having dimensions NxM, but Nx? or ?xM dimensions.
 As in N rows, each with their own individual lengths, or M columns, each with individual lengths.
-It's a highly flexible scheme, but unless you are absolutely sure you need it, you should probably avoid it.
+It's a highly flexible scheme, but unless you are absolutely sure you need it, you should absolutely avoid it.

 In the example below, we attain this complete flexibility by using a vector of vectors, which as you may recall is really bad for performance.